isachiqba/acme-employee-payment/README.md

 3) The employee's working time does not start on any specific shift, but ends on a valid shift.
 4) Work hours include multiple shifts.

-Use of periodic explanations for data analysis.
+Use of regular expressions for data analysis.
 Use of data class for data manipulation.

 >